-Fortunately, by using a finite-jump approximation (i.e. approximating $\ell$ by those of finite many jumps in finite intervals) and the Malliavin calculus, we are able to establish a nice derivative formula for $P_t^\ell$ (see Theorem 3.2 below), which in turn to imply the following main result of the paper.
+Due to the invalidity of regularization approximations, we have to introduce a different argument.
+Fortunately, by using a finite-jump approximation (i.e. approximating $\ell$ by those of finite many jumps in finite intervals) and the Malliavin calculus, we are able to establish a nice derivative formula for $P_t^\ell$ (see Theorem 3.2 below), which in turn implies the following main result of the paper.